Grievances Related to Academic Integrity

 - Obtaining a paper from the Internet and submitting it as one’s own work

 - Turning in a paper that has been purchased from a commercial research firm

 - Submitting work previously presented in another course

-- Arranging to give or receive answers by use of signals, notes, or technological devices during an exam
+- Giving or receiving answers by use of signals, notes, or technological devices during an exam

 - Copying with or without the other person’s knowledge during an exam